 Keep in touch with your audience

-People are having conversations, sharing moments, and recounting experiences.
-Being a part of their conversations helps you build relationships with existing customers, show up on the feeds of their friends and family, and reach potential customers who may have never heard of you.
+People are having conversations, sharing moments, and recounting experiences with your brand.
+Being a part of their conversations helps you build relationships with existing customers, show up on the feeds of their friends and family, and reach new customers.

 Step 1.
 Do a search for your products and brand through hashtags on Facebook, Twitter, and Instagram, and Pinterest.